wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

   - A one-octet hash function ID used with a KDF.

-  - A one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key used for the message encryption; see {{I-D.ietf-openpgp-crypto-refresh}} section 12.5 for details.
+  - A one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key used for the message encryption; see {{I-D.ietf-openpgp-crypto-refresh}} Section 12.5 for details.

   - A 20-octet version 4 key fingerprint to be used in the KDF.